rickfay/ALBW-Randomizer-Tracker/README.md

 ## About

-This is an EmoTracker pack for tracking progress in The Legend of Zelda: A Link Between Worlds Randomizer.
+This is an [EmoTracker](https://emotracker.net/) pack for tracking progress in The Legend of Zelda: A Link Between Worlds Randomizer.

-## Installation

-The pack can be installed directly through EmoTracker's built-in package management system.

 ## Release Notes